 Loose clusters of deep purple berries appear along roadsides, forest edges and open fields.
 These wild berries are easy to gather, hardier than elderflowers and a free alternative to wine grapes.
 Also, their unique chemistry allows elderberries to withstand many novice winemaking errors while still producing a tasty wine.

 If you would like to try your hand at making elderberry wine, there are many recipes available online.

 If wine making is not for you, elderberry wine is also commercially available—but buy with caution.

 Large commercial wineries produce a product called “Elderberry Wine,” but it’s typically grape wine with artificial elderberry flavor that doesn’t even remotely represent a true elderberry wine.
-If you want the real deal, your best bet is to look to lesser-known, small wineries.
+If you want the real deal, look to lesser-known, small wineries.

 Since elderberries are quite tart, most winemakers add sugar, honey or other fruits to stamp a unique signature on their wine.
 At Island Winery, we combine local honey with our elderberries.
 The rich, floral taste of local honey perfectly tames the wild spirit of the Elder Mother.

 By Georgene Mortimer, Island Winery